-Why data warnings appear when checking data in your Debtors and Creditors Control accounts
+Why data warnings appear when checking data in your debtors and creditors control accounts

-You have posted journal entries directly to the Debtors/Creditor Control accounts.
-If there is a valid reason for posting the journals, make a note of it and inform your accountant at the end of the year.
-If the journal was posted by mistake, you should reverse the journal.
-For further information about how to reverse journal entries, refer to the accompanying User Guide pdf, Chapter 6, Company Tasks, Reversing Nominal Journals.
+- You have posted journal entries directly to the Debtors/Creditor Control accounts.
+If there is a valid reason for posting the journals, make a note of it and inform your accountant at the end of the year. - If the journal was posted by mistake, you should reverse the journal.
+For further information about how to reverse journal entries, refer to the accompanying User Guide pdf > Chapter 6 > Company Tasks > Reversing Nominal Journals.

-After you have entered the customers' and suppliers' opening balances, you did not clear these values from the trial balance before you entered the opening trial balance from your accountant.

-To correct this, clear the trial balance generated by Sage 50 Accounts from your customer and supplier opening balances.
-For further information about how to do this, refer to the accompanying User Guide pdf, Chapter 15, Recording Opening Balances.

-You have entered your customer's and supplier's opening balances and cleared down the debtors/creditors control accounts but you have not yet entered your opening trial balance from your accountant.

-It is normal to see these warnings if you have not entered your opening trial balance.
-When you have entered the trial balance, these warnings should disappear.

-You have previously fixed errors using Check Data.

-This may have happened because Check Data was unable to fix the errors completely.
-If this has happened you should restore a backup which was taken before these errors occurred and re-enter your data.

-Alternatively, if you have SageCover, then by arrangement - please call first - you can do the following:

-If you have a backup which was taken before the errors were fixed by Check Data, contact Sage Technical Support who may be able to help you to correct these errors over the phone.
+- After you have entered the customers' and suppliers' opening balances, you did not clear these values from the trial balance before you entered the opening trial balance from your accountant. - To correct this, clear the trial balance generated by Sage 50 Accounts from your customer and supplier opening balances.
+For further information about how to do this, refer to the accompanying pdf Opening Balances. - You have entered your customer's and supplier's opening balances and cleared down the debtors/creditors control accounts but you have not yet entered your opening trial balance from your accountant. - It is normal to see these warnings if you have not entered your opening trial balance.
+When you have entered the trial balance, these warnings should disappear. - You have previously fixed errors using Check Data. - This may have happened because Check Data was unable to fix the errors completely.
+If this has happened you should restore a backup which was taken before these errors occurred and re-enter your data. - If you have a backup which was taken before the errors were fixed by Check Data, contact Sage Technical Support who may be able to help you to correct these errors over the phone.
 Take a backup of your current data and send it to Sage Technical Support who may be able to correct it for you.

 Remember, if you send your data to Sage Technical Support, you must not enter any transactions into Sage 50 Accounts until your data is returned to you.
 Please contact Support prior to sending in your data.
-For contact details, refer to the accompanying User Guide pdf, Chapter 1, Welcome to Sage 50 Accounts, About SageCover.
+For contact details, refer to the accompanying User Guide pdf > Chapter 1 > Welcome to Sage 50 Accounts > About Sage Support.

-Why your Debtors and Creditors Control accounts disagree even though no data warnings appear
+Why your debtors and creditors control accounts disagree even though no data warnings appear

 - You have posted a correcting journal entry to the control account with an incorrect date.
 To correct this, post a reversing journal.
-For further information about how to post a reversing journal, refer to the accompanying User Guide pdf Chapter 6, Company Tasks, Recording a Journal Entry > Reversing Nominal Journals. - An invoice dated outside the date range you specify was paid by a transaction within the date range.
+For further information about how to post a reversing journal, refer to the accompanying User Guide pdf > Chapter 6 > Company Tasks > Recording a Journal Entry > Reversing Nominal Journals. - An invoice dated outside the date range you specify was paid by a transaction within the date range.
 To find out if this has happened, contact Sage Technical Support. - If these suggestions do not solve the problem, contact Sage Technical Support.